 I started two new projects in mid 2017, a D&D 5E Podcast in which I take three of my friends through a campaign of my own design.
 I began working at Launchsite, Orange Technical College's game design program, as a design intern in their VR lab.
 In August, I gained approval to begin the design process of what would become the STEM Mars Escape Room, featured at Otronicon 2018.
 That fall, I also worked with one of my professors on a solo project, The Forest's Entwine to create a game designed for the Loominary System, a game system that uses real looms of yarn that allow players to make choices in game.
 It features a series of choices that the player can make in a Chthonian style text adventure.
 The game was made with the online Twinery engine to work easier with the Loom, hence the name's mild pun.

-In fall of 2017, I also began to focus on my own affiliated Twitch stream where I play a variety of games, including Overwatch (I currently run two separate teams for the game, one collegiate and one path to pro) as well as running a discord for each of those separate ventures.
+In fall of 2017, I also began to focus on my own affiliated Twitch stream where I play a variety of games, including Overwatch (I ran two separate teams for the game, one collegiate and one path to pro) as well as ran a discord for each of those separate ventures.

 Currently I'm exploring the field of Game Design as I work on projects and continue to build my streaming community.